 Under the MA program, Medicare buys insurance coverage for its beneficiaries from private plans with payments made monthly.
 The coverage must include all Medicare Part A and Part B benefits except hospice.
 All plans, except PFFS plans, must also offer an option that includes the Part D drug benefit.
 Plans may limit enrollees' choices of providers more narrowly than under the traditional FFS program.
 Plans may supplement Medicare benefits by reducing cost-sharing requirements or providing coverage of non-Medicare benefits.
 Plans may charge a premium for these benefits.
 Determining Medicare payment for local MA plans Plan bids partially determine the Medicare payments they receive (Figure 1).
 Plans bid to offer Parts A and B (Part D coverage is handled separately) coverage to Medicare beneficiaries.
 The bid is presented as the amount to cover an average, or standard, beneficiary.
 The bid includes plan administrative cost and profit.
-CMS bases the Medicare payment for a private plan on the relationship between its bid and benchmark.
+CMS bases the monthly payment it makes to each private plan for an enrolled beneficiary on the relationship between the plan's bid and its benchmark.
 The benchmark is a bidding target.
 The local MA benchmarks are determined under statutory formulas whereby countylevel rates vary depending on average FFS spending per Medicare beneficiary.
 County benchmarks are set at one of four quartile levels.
-The benchmark is 95, 100, 107.5 or 115 percent of the FFS projected rate for that county for the year, with the quartile assignment depending on the relative FFS expenditure levels among counties during the preceding year.
-If a county changes its quartile position from one year to the next, the percentage of FFS amount determining the county benchmark will be the average of the two percentages in each of the different years.
-The benchmark will also vary from plan to plan depending on a plan's ranking in the CMS star system that measures the quality of care that plans provide.
+The benchmark is 95, 100, 107.5 or 115 percent of the FFS projected spending for that county for the year, with the quartile assignment depending on the relative FFS spending levels among counties during the preceding year.
+(Counties with higher FFS spending levels are assigned lower benchmarks.)
+If a county changes its quartile position from one year to the next, the percentage of FFS spending determining the county benchmark is the average of the two percentages in each of the different years.
+The benchmark also varies from plan to plan depending on a plan's ranking in the CMS star system that measures the quality of care that plans provide.
 Plans with higher quality rankings will have bonus amounts added to benchmark levels.
-In certain countiesurban areas with low FFS expenditure levels and historically high Medicare managed care enrollment-plans with high star rankings can have their benchmark bonuses doubled.
-(Employer-group waiver Figure 1 Medicare Advantage payment system for nondrug benefits, 2021
+In certain counties-urban areas with low FFS spending levels and historically high Figure 1 Medicare Advantage payment system for nondrug benefits